 Safety - We always put safety first.

 The protection of our employees, contractors and communities is paramount.
-We have an unwavering commitment to safe above all else.
+We have an unwavering commitment to safety above all else.
 If it's not safe, then we don't do it.

 Environment - We care for our environment.

 Complying with all regulations and minimizing any environmental impact from our operations is essential.
 We understand our obligation to the environment and that it's our duty to protect it.
-Integrity - We require high business ethics.

 We comply with the law and practice sound corporate governance.
-We only conduct business one way - the right way with integrity. at the Corporate Citizenship - We are proud members of the communities where we operate.
+We only conduct business one way - the right way with integrity.

+Corporate Citizenship - We are proud members of the communities where we operate.

 We are good neighbors and know that it's a privilege we can't take for granted.
-We seek to make a positive economic and social impact through our financial donations and contributions of time, knowledge and talent of our employees to the pla where we live and work.
-Continuous Improvement - We foster accountability under a performance-driven culture We believe in both individual and team a success.
-We foster accountability under a performance-driven culture that support creative thinking, teamwork and personal development so that employees can realize their maximum potential.
+We seek to make a positive economic and social impact through our financial donations and contributions of time, knowledge and talent of our employees to the places where we live and work.

+Continuous Improvement - We foster accountability under a performance-driven culture.

+We believe in both individual and team a success.
+We foster accountability under a performance-driven culture that supports creative thinking, teamwork and personal development so that employees can realize their maximum potential.
 We use defined work practices for consistency, efficiency and to create value across the organization.